civiform/docs/docs/it-manual/sre-playbook/disaster-recovery.md

   - To find the postgres version go to the AWS console and navigate to RDS.
   - Click on the database you will be restoring to get the details page
   - Click on the "Configuration" tab
-  - Look for "Engine version" to get the value you for `POSTGRESQL_VERSION`.
+  - Look for "Engine version" to get the value for `POSTGRESQL_VERSION`.

   {% hint style="warning" %}
   Upgrading Postgres versions should NOT be done at the same time as restoring an environment.
 Restoring a snapshot of the old database to a new database with differing Postgres versions increases the risk of failure and compatibility.